kamanfi/application_assignment/readme.md

-# Assignment
+# Finished Product

-## Objectives

-By the end of this project you will:

-- clone a Github project.
-- install a npm package.
-- debug a piece of code.

 ## Introduction

 Our intern Dan is working on this killer Movie Quotes App that returns a random movie quote.

-Right now all it does is render a blank screen in the web browser.
-Fork the repository found here and help Dan fix it.
+Please run `npm install` and then run `node index.js` to start the server.

 ## Specifications